Couple sitting on floor of house planning renovations.

 Cons

-• “As-is” homes can have hidden costs, including major repairs or defects.
+• As-is homes can have hidden costs, including costs to make major repairs or fix defects.

 • Some states don’t require a Seller’s Disclosure.
-In those states, buyers bear the responsibility of identifying issues with any property – “as is” or otherwise.
+In those states, buyers are responsible for identifying issues with any property – as is or otherwise.

-For some, buying an “as-is” home can be a great way to save some money or tackle an exciting housing project.
-But others may find themselves spending significantly more time and money than they bargained for in repairs.
+For some home buyers, an as-is home can save money or let them tackle an exciting renovation project.
+But, some buyers end up spending significantly more time and money than they bargained for to rehab a home.

-Be sure you know as much as you can about an “as-is” property before buying.
-Consider how it can affect your loan options and the time and money repairs could cost you.
+Learn as much as you can about an as-is property before buying it.
+Consider how it may affect your loan options and how much time and money repairs may cost.

-Interested in buying a home “as-is”?
-Get approved for a home loan online with Rocket Mortgage®.
+Interested in buying a home as is?
+Start the approval process for a home loan with Rocket Mortgage®.

 Get approved to see what you can afford.